Ipgnosis/ipgn_covid/README.md

+Overview

-    The source of this data is Our World in Data (http://www.ourworldindata.org) which is a project based at the Oxford Martin School at the University of Oxford.
+The source of this data is Our World in Data (http://www.ourworldindata.org) which is a project based at the Oxford Martin School at the University of Oxford, UK.

 The full data can be downloaded from https://ourworldindata.org/coronavirus-source-data in either .json, .csv or .xlsx format.

-    For each country that data exists, the followind data *may* be available:
+Data Structure

+Dict - dict - list - dict

+{
+    "iso-code" : {
+        key: value  (see 'Level 1' list below - up to 17 pairs, plus "data") "data": [
+            {
+                "date": string, iso format (YYYY-MM-DD),
+                key: value  (see 'Level 2' list below - up to 41 pairs, including "date") }
+        ]
+    }
+}

+Level 0 data:

-    The key is iso_code: a 3 letter, uppercase string (except see below) corresponding to a country:
+A set of key:value pairs.
+The key is iso_code: a 3 letter, uppercase string (see below) corresponding to a country.

+Level 1 data:

+For each iso_code (country) key that exists, the values are contained in a dictionary.
+The dict contains key:values that *may* be available:

     continent
     location